 Welcome to Providence Blanchet House, a welcoming place to call home.
-Our private apartments are designed and built especially for seniors on fixed incomes.
+Our private HUD-subsidized apartments are designed and built especially for seniors.
 We are located in Centralia, in a beautiful setting surrounded by trees, lush grounds and with views of the Chehalis River.

 Providence Blanchet House is right next door to Providence Rossi House.
 There is a pond between our two buildings and it’s a great spot to watch the native birds that make their seasonal home here.
 Deer are sometime spotted here as well.